The Thing That Hid Slack Technologies Inc. (NYSE:WORK)’s Strength

 Is the stock of WORK attractive?

-In related news, Chief Technology Officer, Henderson Cal sold 1,500 shares of the company’s stock in a transaction that recorded on Dec 19.
-The sale was performed at an average price of 21.17, for a total value of 31,755.
-As the sale deal closes, the Chief Executive Officer, Butterfield Stewart now sold 2,500 shares of the company’s stock, valued at 52,925.
-Also, Chief Executive Officer, Butterfield Stewart sold 2,500 shares of the company’s stock in a deal that was recorded on Dec 18.
-The shares were price at an average price of 21.11 per share, with a total market value of 52,787.
-Following this completion of acquisition, the Chief Technology Officer, Henderson Cal now holds 1,500 shares of the company’s stock, valued at 31,620.
+In related news, Chief Executive Officer, Butterfield Stewart sold 2,500 shares of the company’s stock in a transaction that recorded on Dec 26.
+The sale was performed at an average price of 21.74, for a total value of 54,350.
+As the sale deal closes, the Chief Technology Officer, Henderson Cal now sold 1,500 shares of the company’s stock, valued at 32,580.
+Also, Chief Technology Officer, Henderson Cal sold 1,500 shares of the company’s stock in a deal that was recorded on Dec 24.
+The shares were price at an average price of 21.33 per share, with a total market value of 31,995.
+Following this completion of acquisition, the Chief Executive Officer, Butterfield Stewart now holds 2,500 shares of the company’s stock, valued at 53,350.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.40%.

 7 out of 20 analysts covering the stock have rated it a Buy, while 9 have maintained a Hold recommendation on Slack Technologies Inc..
 2 analysts has assigned a Sell rating on the WORK stock.
 The 12-month mean consensus price target for the company’s shares has been set at $27.29.